 1.)
 If you believe that a student is a danger to him/herself or others call 911 immediately.

 2.)
-If you don’t believe that the student is in immediate danger to him/herself but know that they need help please send an email to email@example.com.
+If you don’t believe that the student is in immediate danger to him/herself but know that they need help please refer them to CARE by completing a CARE referral here.

 Helping Yourself or Fellow Faculty/ Staff